The challenge

 Discovery over onboarding

-Users already knew how to query.
-They'd been doing it for years.
+Users already knew how to query... they'd been doing it for years.

-The interface didn't need to teach behaviour.
-It needed to show what was possible.
-Prompt suggestions surfaced as invitations rather than tutorials.
-Progressive actions appeared as conversations deepened, drip-feeding capability without overwhelming new users or boring experienced ones.
+Prompt suggestions surfaced as invitations rather than tutorials, and progressive actions appeared as conversations deepened, drip-feeding capability without overwhelming new users or boring experienced ones.

-Data security
+Data security & building trust

 Projects